 Select this and then confirm you wish to 'Add a new Staff Account':

 This will navigate you to the new Staff Account record, which is Active by default.
-Staff Accounts are broken up into a series of tabs, with the first tab being 'User Details'.

-There are four sections in the 'User Details' tab of a Staff Account which require configuration: 'User Details', 'Account Details', 'Security Privileges' and 'Sites and services where this staff member works'.
+There are four sections in the 'User Details' tab of a Staff Account that require configuration: 'User Details', 'Account Details', 'Security Privileges' and 'Sites and services where this staff member works'.
 Each of these areas will be explored further below.

 Setting up a Staff Members access privileges